-A: CSU Stanislaus requires undergraduate applicants to submit a $200 deposit upon accepting admission to secure their place in the incoming class.
+A: Stanislaus State requires undergraduate applicants to submit a $200 deposit upon accepting admission to secure their place in the incoming class.
 The nonrefundable deposit will be deducted from the balance owed at enrollment.
 Failure to pay the deposit by the deadline will result in cancellation of the student's application.
-All new undergraduate students, including Returning students who must reapply for admission, are required to pay the non-refundable enrollment deposit of $200 to secure a place at CSU Stanislaus.
+All new undergraduate students, including Returning students who must reapply for admission, are required to pay the non-refundable enrollment deposit of $200 to secure a place at Stanislaus State.

 Q: What happens if I don't pay the enrollment deposit?

 A: Accepting admission and paying the enrollment deposit will secure your place in the incoming class.
 If you have not accepted your admission and paid the deposit by the deadline, you will not be allowed to enroll at Stanislaus State.
 No exceptions will be made.

 Q: When do I need to pay the enrollment deposit?